IBM-Cloud/terraform-provider-ibm/website/docs/d/is_private_path_service_gateway.html.markdown

 - `created_at` - (String) The date and time that the private path service gateway was created.
 - `crn` - (String) The CRN for this private path service gateway.
 - `default_access_policy` - (String) The policy to use for bindings from accounts without an explicit account policy.
-- `endpoint_gateways_count` - (Integer) The number of endpoint gateways using this private path service gateway.
+- `endpoint_gateway_count` - (Integer) The number of endpoint gateways using this private path service gateway.
+- `endpoint_gateway_binding_auto_delete` - (Boolean) Indicates whether endpoint gateway bindings will be automatically deleted after endpoint_gateway_binding_auto_delete_timeout hours have passed.
+At present, this is always true, but may be modifiable in the future.
+- `endpoint_gateway_binding_auto_delete_timeout` - (Integer) If endpoint_gateway_binding_auto_delete is true, the hours after which endpoint gateway bindings will be automatically deleted.
+If the value is 0, abandoned endpoint gateway bindings will be deleted immediately.
+At present, this is always set to 0.
+This value may be modifiable in the future.
 - `href` - (String) The URL for this private path service gateway.
 - `lifecycle_state` - (String) The lifecycle state of the private path service gateway.
 - `load_balancer` - (List) The load balancer for this private path service gateway.